tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 * A single slave miner.
 This should be a very light wrapper around miner.v, to keep things modular.
-Vendor specific code (DCM/PLL) would reside in this wrapper.
+Vendor specific code (DCM/PLL) would reside in this wrapper. -> done for Xilinx

 * A more dynamic scheme for the different nonce ranges.
 Currently this needs different bitfiles for each FPGA, with considerable